ynCAOr06/Game-Dev-Demo/dajiyu-master/README.md

 Run [this link](https://jiyushengkui--kuailedajiyi.vercel.app/) to play the game.

-    Use mouse cursor to control the position to throw the ball Use mouse left click to throw the ball with random generated size Balls with same size will composite into a bigger ball Composite the biggest ball before filling up the interface to win the game!
+    Use finger pull / mouse cursor to control the position to throw the ball Use finger release / mouse left click to throw the ball with random generated size Balls with same size will composite into a bigger ball Composite the biggest ball before filling up the interface to win the game!